rogerswb/dmmparse/doc/ut70b.md

 Flags - Byte 7
 ---------------
-The usage of this flag is unknown and is currently considered unused.
-It could be used for a low battery indicator, though this hasn't been tested.
+The usage of this byte is unknown and is currently considered unused.
+It could be used for a low battery indicator or for additional flags that may not be supported by this meter, though this hasn't been verified.
-The value of this flag appears to always be zero.
+This byte appears to always be zero.

 Flags - Byte 8
 ---------------